 Zoe has been one of our trustees since October 2014.

 She learned about the work of Sands in 2011, following the death of her son, Isaac, shortly after his birth.

 Zoe has over ten years’ experience in the charity sector, influencing public policy affecting children and families.

 She is now Policy Manager for Children and Young People at the Money Advice Service.

-Susanna is a Senior Legal Counsel at a global FMCG company, with strong experience in company, commercial, charity and intellectual property law.
+Susanna is a Senior Legal Adviser to the European Homecare business of a global FMCG company, with strong experience in company, commercial, charity and intellectual property law.
 Following the stillbirth of her daughter, Ava, in 2012, Susanna became involved in Surrey Sands, and remains an active member.
 Susanna passionately hopes that, through her role as a trustee, she can help Sands to reduce the rate of stillbirth in the UK so fewer people have to suffer through this tragedy.

 Susanna was elected as Trustee in October 2016.

 Will Quince MP

 Will's son was stillborn in 2014 and since entering Parliament in May 2015 he has campaigned for better bereavement care across the NHS and worked with the Government to secure ambitious commitments to reduce stillbirth and neo-natal death.